 Wriston was also something of a visionary about how the information revolution would change the world of business.
-He moved Citibank into the MasterCard operation in 1969, ultimately mailing out 20 million cards to consumers and losing $1 billion before the program generated a profit.
+He started offering MasterCard to his customers in 1969, ultimately mailing out 20 million cards to consumers and losing $1 billion before the program generated a profit.

 The trouble with MasterCard was that the usury laws in New York restricted the amount of interest Citi could charge its users, which meant that the double-digit inflation of the 1970s kept eating up the profits.